Hopewell High School, Jamaica

 Hopewell High School is a public learning institution located in Hanover, Jamaica.

 History

 The Hopewell High School opened its doors on September 4, 2006, with a student population of approximately 400 students; 207 students being females and 193 males.
 There were 19 academic staff members, 1 school nurse, 8 administrative workers, 7 janitorial workers, 2 assistant cooks, a chef, and three grounds men.
 The pioneer students came mainly from the surrounding areas such as Hanover and St. James.
-These students were placed in seven groups of grade 7 and seven groups of grade 9 (namely Hopewell).
+These students were placed in seven groups of grade 7 and seven groups of grade 9 (namely Hopewel).